Hush, Hush, Sweet Liars

-"Hush, Hush, Sweet Liars" is the twentieth episode and the season finale of the sixth season and 140th episode overall on the Freeform mystery drama series Pretty Little Liars.
+"Hush, Hush, Sweet Liars" is the twentieth episode and the season finale of the sixth season and 140th episode overall on the Freeform mystery drama television series Pretty Little Liars.
 The episode was broadcast on March 15, 2016.
 It was written by the series' showrunner I. Marlene King and directed by Ron Lagomarsino.

 Plot

 At the beginning of the episode, the girls, Caleb (Tyler Blackburn) and Ezra (Ian Harding) are together after Hanna (Ashley Benson) sends a false message to "A", starting her plan to serve as a guinea pig.
 Aria (Lucy Hale) gets a call from Alison, who is at the hospital and announces that she will be released the next day; Aria tells Emily (Shay Mitchell) that Elliott will have to go to Chicago and Alison will be alone.
 Hanna then receives new threats from "A", who tells her that they need to come face to face.
 Hanna tells "A" that she needs one more day and the stalker accepts the false proposal.

 The next day, Elliott (Huw Collins) says goodbye to Alison and travels to Chicago for a conference.
 Spencer (Troian Bellisario) and Toby (Keegan Allen) work together to prepare a plan to discover a secret entrance in the old underground corridors of Radley.
 Emily returns to Lucas' apartment and delivers a few pieces to Caleb, who is preparing an electric fence to trap "A".
 Meanwhile, Ezra finishes writing his book and vents to Aria a few things about the disappearance of Nicole and how he feels relation to it.
 Alone, Alison hears a simple ballet sound and goes to her room; she unwittingly drops the object that reproduced the sound when she sees her mother covered in blood and dirt.
 To torment her further, Alison receives a call and a very similar voice to her mother's voice says "Did you miss me?"

 At night, Emily joins Alison and they talk about Alison's hallucinations.
 At the election party, Toby reveals to Yvonne (Kara Royster) that he will have to solve something after the ascertainment of the elections and they end up fighting.
 At the house of the Hastings, Mona appears and asks for an opportunity to help in the election to Spencer, who ends up giving in and realizing how much she works well.
 In the forest, Caleb and Hanna prepare the trap and he explains that a sensor will take photos of anyone that shows up.
 Alison gets startled while sleeping and sees Darren Wilden (Bryce Johnson), the Rosewood's deceased policeman, lying on her bed; she screams and Aria and Emily comfort her.